 The specifics on animal husbandry and management:

-We raise chicks from one day old, purchased locally or ordered through Murray McMurray Hatchery.
+*Although we no longer keep birds, the info here can be helpful* We raise chicks from one day old, purchased locally or ordered through Murray McMurray Hatchery.
 We raise these birds on unmedicated feed and fresh water in a brooder box in the barn until 6 weeks old.
 At 6 weeks old, weather dependent, we move them to a small hoophouse with a light if needed and begin their pasture training.
 This hoophouse is a 3'x4' mini house and is moved daily to fresh grass.

 If the nights are especially cold, we cover the house with a heavy blanket.
 The plastic on the house is not airtight.
 This would be especially bad for bird health.
 There are loose edges around the top of the house to allow for ventilation.
 Chickens make a mess quickly, spilling feed and water along with the ability to produce copious amounts of manure quickly, moving this house daily is especially important.
 Between 2 and 3 months of age once the chicks outgrow the mini house, they are turned into an enclosed coop to protect from predators.